 So, just what is a clay bar?
 Well, it feels like a bit like plasticine and has a putty-like consistency, which works to pick up any contaminants on a paint's surface (if used in conjunction with a good lubricant, of course).

 Once you've gone clay bar you'll never go back.
 Or something like that.
-Basically, you think you've done a thorough wash, spent hours snow foaming, then giving the body a thorough clean using the best shampoos and mitts, as well as the two-bucket method, but as soon as you even do one panel using a clay bar it's bloody filthy.
+Basically, you think you've done a thorough wash, spent hours applying a snow foam, then giving the body a thorough clean using the best car shampoo and wash mitt, as well as the two-bucket method, but as soon as you even do one panel using a clay bar it's bloody filthy.
 And we're not over exaggerating, either, especially if it's something new for you and your car.
 If you'd been clay-barring your car every month, then that's a different matter, as you're keeping on top of the tar contamination.

 Now, we've been banging on about how clay bars pull contamination from a paint's surface but we haven't told you the best bit… it does ZERO damage to your paintwork.
 It sounds like an abrasive procedure, but it's really very gentle, and as long as you seal it well following the clay bar treatment your car will be in another league.

 Before using a clay bar, make sure you've washed the car otherwise you'll be dragging surface filth across the paint and that's just going to cause swirl marks.
 We don't need to tell you again, do we?!
-Following a good snow foam and wash, make sure to use our ObliTARate or Iron Out products to further help rid the car of any iron and tar fallout that may be on the paint's surface.
+Following a good snow foam and wash, make sure to use our ObliTARate Tar & Glue Remover or Iron Out Fallout Remover to further help rid the car of any iron and tar fallout that may be on the paint's surface.
 It'll just make the clay'ing part a little easier, and probably less grim.

 When using a clay bar, it's important to remember to use lubrication - one that's specifically formulated for use with clay bars - no entering your Mrs' drawers and all that.
 Not to sound salesy, but we do the Glide lubricant which works well with any paint-specific clay bar.